Documentation > Settings

 Actions you can perform on the languages:

-• make the language active for the visitors of the site or only available for translation for the administrator and the translator by checking or un-checking the Activate checkbox ( Feature available only with Extra Language add-on )
+• Make the language active for the visitors of the site or only available for translation for the administrator and the translator by checking or un-checking the Activate checkbox ( Feature available only with the Multiple Languages add-on )

-• placing a translated language in the first position will make it the first language to show to website visitors if the option Use subdirectory for default language is active
+• Placing a translated language in the first position will make the website load in that language by default for visitors, provided that the option Use subdirectory for default language is enabled.

 Formality on languages